 NOTE: As part of your Infoplus setup, a master record will have been created for each Line of Business which contains defaults for many fields in a new item record.
 When you see completed fields in a new record, it is likely coming from that master record.
 You can leave the default, or modify the field.

-Create an Item
+How to Create an Item

-- Access the "Item" table.
+1. Access the "Item" table.
 Two methods:

-Complete the necessary fields at the top.
+3. Fill in the required fields at the top.

-- Enter a SKU for the item.
+i.
+Enter the SKU for the item.

 - Capital letters: A–Z (Infoplus will automatically change lowercase letters to capital letters)